darafsheh/agentx/README.md

 </div>

 ## Agent X
-This is a fork of Eliza, built by Shar Dara to provide crypto trader X agent to everyone.
+(NEW) This is a fork of Eliza, built by Shar Dara to provide crypto trader X agent to everyone.

 ## 🌍 README Translations